jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 For this reason, this header is only used by operators of broadcast marketing lists or mailing lists, not in normal email traffic.

 The main interest of this document now is to provide an automated way to signal mailbox providers an address for a complaint feedback loop.
-It is the obligation of the mail sender to decide for thyself what action to take after receiving a notification; this is not the subject of this document.
+It is the obligation of the mail sender to decide for themself what action to take after receiving a notification; this is not the subject of this document.

 # Definitions
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this